oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 If such behaviour was detected, Verifiers are advised to reject SD-JWT VCs issued by such Issuers.

-Holders are advised to reject SD-JWT VCs if they contain easiliy correlateable information in the Issuer identifier.
+Holders are advised to reject SD-JWT VCs if they contain easily correlatable information in the Issuer identifier.

 # Relationships to Other Documents